OWASP/CheatSheetSeries/cheatsheets/Credential_Stuffing_Prevention_Cheat_Sheet.md

 ## Require JavaScript and Block Headless Browsers

 Most tools used for these types of attacks will make direct POST requests to the server and read the responses, but will not download or execute JavaScript that was contained in them.
 By requiring the attacker to evaluate JavaScript in the response (for example to generate a valid token that must be submitted with the request), this forces the attacker to either use a real browser with an automation framework like Selenium or Headless Chrome, or to implement JavaScript parsing with another tool such as PhantomJS.
-Additionally, there are a number of techniques that can be used to [Headless Chrome](https://antoinevastel.com/bot%20detection/2018/01/17/detect-chrome-headless-v2.html) or [PhantomJS](https://blog.shapesecurity.com/2015/01/22/detecting-phantomjs-based-visitors/).
+Additionally, there are a number of techniques that can be used to identify [Headless Chrome](https://antoinevastel.com/bot%20detection/2018/01/17/detect-chrome-headless-v2.html) or [PhantomJS](https://blog.shapesecurity.com/2015/01/22/detecting-phantomjs-based-visitors/).

 Please note that blocking visitors who have JavaScript disabled will reduce the accessibility of the website, especially to visitors who use screen readers.
 In certain jurisdictions this may be in breach of equalities legislation.

 ## Identifying Leaked Password

 When a user sets a new password on the application, as well as checking it against a list of known weak passwords, it can also be checked against passwords that have previously been breached.
-The most well known public service for this is [Pwned Passwords](https://haveibeenpwned.com/Passwords) by Troy Hunt.
+The most well known public service for this is [Pwned Passwords](https://haveibeenpwned.com/Passwords).
 You can host a copy the application yourself, or use the [API](https://haveibeenpwned.com/API/v2#PwnedPasswords).

 In order to protect the value of the source password being searched for, Pwned Passwords implements a [k-Anonymity model](https://en.wikipedia.org/wiki/K-anonymity) that allows a password to be searched for by partial hash.
 This allows the first 5 characters of a SHA-1 password hash to be passed to the API.